krystyna26/GraphQL/README.md

 run `npm start`

-go to `localhost:4000` and try writing some queries
+go to `localhost:4000` and try writing some queries:

 ```
 query{